Unboxed-Software/solana-course/content/anchor-frontend.md

 ## Anchor `MethodsBuilder`

 Once the `Program` object is set up, we can use the Anchor `MethodsBuilder` to build transactions with instructions from our program.
-The `MethodsBuilder` uses the `IDL` to provides a simplified format building transaction to invoke program instructions.
+The `MethodsBuilder` uses the `IDL` to provide a simplified format for building transactions to invoke program instructions.
+Note that the camel case naming convention is used when interacting with a program from the client, compared to the snake case naming convention used when the writing the program in rust.

 The basic `MethodsBuilder` format looks like this: